Biochar as an absorbent: Exploring positive and negative effects

 Biochar’s ability to absorb various substances, including pesticides, holds significant implications for both environmental sustainability and agricultural practices.
 But what are the positive and negative effects of this adsorption?
 How does it impact farmers, ecosystems, and remediation efforts?

 This event brings together researchers, industry professionals, and farmers to explore existing knowledge and identify areas for further research and innovation.
-Additionally, participants will have the opportunity to visit the Hydrothermal Carbonization (HTC) Lab Unit at AU Viborg to learn about the unique properties of HTC carbon and how they compare to traditional biochar in terms of adsorption capabilities.
+Additionally, participants will have the opportunity to visit the Hydrothermal Carbonization (HTC) Lab Unit at AU Viborg to learn about the unique properties of HTC carbon and how they compare to traditional biochar regarding adsorption capabilities.

 10.00 – Coffee and Welcome